Colonialism

 Introduction

 The world has a long history of colonialism.
 Colonialism is when one country takes political control over the land and people of another country, usually through conquest.
-Countries might colonise other areas to benefit economically from the resources or people who live there, or to acquire more land for themselves by forcing the native people off their land and populating it with settlers.
+Countries might colonise other areas to benefit economically from the resources or people who live there, or to acquire more land for themselves by forcing the indigenous peoples off their land and populating it with settlers.

 EPIC resources